 The AbbeyChurch see ourselves as part of the creedal church tradition.

-As such, we are Trinitarian Christians who proclaim Jesus as Lord - "crucified and risen - our judge and our hope"!
+As such, we are Trinitarian Christians who proclaim Jesus as Lord - "crucified and risen - our judge and our hope" (A New Creed, The United Church of Canada)!
 This proclaimation is not merely theoretical or symbolic, but has deep implications for our lives, our communities - and, indeed, for the life of the world.

 Some faith communities will create a long laundry list of beliefs to set a person on the 'inside' or the 'outside'.
 We take the approach of leaning into the holy story found in the creeds as our most basic, ancient and sacred truth.